 If the investment is held in a joint name of a deceased investor, surviving holder/s must submit the certificates, the death certificate, and the Transmission cum Demat form to the DP.
 The names of all surviving holder/s must match the details on the Demat account.

 If the names on the Demat account do not match the names on the physical certificates, a Transposition cum Demat form must be submitted to the DP to convert these into an electronic form.

 The electronic holdings are reconverted to physical certificates by submitting the Remat Request Form (RRF).
 The RRF must be signed by all holders, verified by the DP and then submitted to the Company or Registrar.

 Demat account holders can freeze their accounts by submitting a request to the DP.
 To de-freeze the accounts, holders must submit a request in the appropriate format as required by the DP.

 A request form signed by all holders must be submitted.
-All holdings in the account must be transferred prior to closing the demat account.
-In the case of pending dematerialization requests or corporate actions demat account, closure is not possible.
+All holdings in the account must be transferred prior to closing the Demat account.
+In the case of pending dematerialisation requests or corporate actions Demat account, closure is not possible.